aws-samples/amazon-frauddetector-mlops-multiaccount-cdk/README.md

 # ML Ops using AWS Fraud detector
 ![docs/MultiAccountMLOps.png](docs/MultiAccountMLOps.png)

-## Basics
+## The Basics
-Lets get AWS Fraud detector up and running in a single account first using a Notebook!
+Lets get **AWS Fraud detector** up and running in a single account first using a Notebook!

 This section demonstrates how to train and deploy Amazon fraud detector using Boto3.